Man : Knotted (Family Life)

 10. Traditions.

-a.
-Traditions are what make a family unique, they draw people together and create a sense of belonging.
+are what make a family unique, they draw people together and create a sense of belonging.

 b.
 Traditions don’t need to be expensive, elaborate or a lot of work.